 This introductory course will offer students an engaging look at the science of psychology.
 Psychology is the scientific study of behavior and mental processes.
 We will explore a variety of topics including the history of psychology, important thinkers, the brain structure, the conscious experience and more.
-This would benefit those considering AP Psychology.
+Prerequisite: AP Psychology.